dcvogelsang/college_catan/college_catan/README.txt

 Mute the sound by pressing “m” at any point.
 To build, press “1” and click on an intersection for a dorm.
 Press “2” and click on a dorm to upgrade the dorm to an apartment.
 Press “3” and click on a segment to build a road.

+Note: There may be a slight lag with mouse movement.